strarsis/docker-geminabox/README.md

 ENV =
 ````

-For geminabox related configuration, adjust the config.ru.
+For geminabox related configuration, adjust file config.ru.

 For rackup/rake related configuration, see its invokation in the Dockerfile.

 ## Data/Persistance

-/var/geminabox-data in container is used for the gems pushed to geminabox.
+Directory /var/geminabox-data in container is used for the gems pushed to geminabox.

 ## Using geminabox as client/source